 Was destined, when they sent me home

 I was the one who knew

 The flooded shaft, the pithead sealed up

-And gypsies, so they’d always said
+Where gypsies, so was always said

 Took shelter by a secret way they’d made themselves